turgu1/bt-keyboard/README.md

 The returned scan codes in the BTKeyboard::KeyInfo structure are defined in chapter 10 of https://usb.org/sites/default/files/hut1_22.pdf and are usually supplied directly by the keyboard.
 The BTKeyboard class supports up to three keys pressed at the same time.
 The corresponging scan codes are located in the `keys[3]` field.
 The `modifier` field contains the CTRL/SHIFT/ALT/META left and right key modifier info.

 The main program is a simple demonstration of the usage of the class.
-The author is using a Logitech K380 keyboard for this demo.
+The author is using a Logitech K380 keyboard (standard Bluetooth keyboard, not a BLE) for this demo.
 Other Bluetooth keyboards may work but may require some modification (mainly adding other key scan codes).

 The `sdkconfig.defaults` file identifies the ESP-IDF sdkconfig parameters that are required to have this demo working.

 A bug with ESP-IDF 4.3.x may cause an internal stack overflow.
 Seems to be corrected in 4.4.

-This is not ready yet as testing with ESP-IDF 4.4 is ongoing.
+This is not ready yet as testing with ESP-IDF 4.4 is ongoing:

+- raised an issue to the ESP-IDF team as the behavior is wrong with v4.4.
+- waiting for an answer